A Sense of Things: Cádiz /Guidebook

 For our trips to Museo de Titere and Mercado Central, I’d suggest a small bag to carry your materials (small sketchbook and one or two pencils) and a bottle of water.
 Please pack and dress appropriately for the weather.
 There will be quite a bit of walking and standing/sitting outside to draw.

-If you’d like to visit La Caleta in your own time (recommended!), you’ll need swimwear and a beach towel.
+If you’d like to visit La Caleta in your own time (recommended!), bring swimwear and a beach towel.

-In addition to shared workshop materials*, I’d like you to pack a selection of your own materials (see list).
+In addition to shared workshop materials*, you’ll need a selection of your own materials (see list).

 Finally please come with an open mind, ready to play, aiming to be free of self-judgement!

-*What will be provided: colouring pencils, chalk pastels and neocolor wax pastels, all lino printing equipment, block printing ink and a limited range of acrylic paint, plus loose sheets of paper and cups for water.
+*What will be provided: colouring pencils, chalk pastels and neocolor wax pastels, all lino printing equipment, block printing ink, plus loose sheets of paper and cups for water.

 Workshop materials kindly supported by: